 Level and snug on the wall, that baby isn’t going anywhere.

 We’re really happy with how it turned out.
 The colours are just right and it’s nice to bring another textile into the room.
-Now I’m on the hunt for some zippy yellow throw pillows to tie it all together!
+Plus, it makes our basic bed look about a million times nicer and more expensive.

-And the budget breakdown?
-Not crazy cheap, but considering upholstered headboards usually run a couple hundred dollars, this DIY version definitely saves a bundle of moola by coming in at under 100 bones.
+The budget breakdown?
+Considering upholstered headboards usually run a couple hundred dollars, this DIY version definitely saves a bundle of moola by coming in at under 100 bones.

 - 3 meters of fabric + batting: $70